jazoomi/Stock-Inventory-Management-System/README.md

 Stock Inventory Managment System

->> once forked, cd into repo, and run the following:
+>> once the repository is cloned, cd into repo, and run the following:
 ```sh
 # Install dependencies
 npm i